menu icon

 Jump to Recipe

-This wild mushrooms sauce is made using dried wild mushrooms, stock, flour and a small amount of cream as well as sour cream.
+Polish mushroom sauce is made using dried wild mushrooms, stock, flour and a small amount of cream as well as sour cream.
 It has a rich and delicious mushroom flavour, creamy consistency and not too many calories.
-It is versatile and simple to make, perfect with meat, poultry and pasta.
+Versatile and simple to make.

 See also mushroom sauce with sour cream!